 Coast guardians program

-4 schools have taken ownership of the rehabilitation and conservation of 4 sites along the coast between Torquay and Lorne over the next 2-5 years.
+4 schools have taken ownership of the rehabilitation and conservation of 4 sites along the coast between Torquay and Lorne.

 The Coast Guardians Program is special, ongoing program created by GORCC for year 9 students from four local and regional schools.
-The program is additional GORCC's general Environmental Education Activities Program and is provided free of charge to the schools involved.
+The program is additional GORCC's general Activity Program for Schools and Groups and is provided free of charge to the schools involved.

 On ground activities such as weeding, planting and erosion prevention are integrated with theory based learning covering a range of conservation topics and is linked to school curriculum.

-The program is also aimed at fostering partnerships between the schools, GORCC and local environmental volunteer groups.
+The program is also aimed at fostering partnerships between the schools, GORCC, local community organisations and local environmental volunteer groups.

-Spring Creek, play ground near Whites Gap and Cosy corner/Point Danger area.
+- Surf Coast Secondary College: Spring Creek, play ground near Whites Gap and Cosy corner/Point Danger area, Torquay.